 Figure~\ref{fig:astro_pqcd_posterior_gp0} shows results when the maximized and modeled pQCD constraints are applied at $\nT=\nTOV$.
 We show the prior, posterior using only astronomical data, and posteriors when additionally including pQCD for the pressure as a function of the energy density (top left), the speed of sound as a function of the number density (top right), the NS mass and radius (bottom left), and $\MTOV$ (bottom right).
 The astro-only posterior (blue solid) is similar to results presented in numerous studies with the low-density GP~\cite{Landry:2020vaw, Legred:2021hdx} with $R_{1.4}=12.07^{+0.96}_{-1.03}\,$km, $R_{2.0}=12.07^{+1.02}_{-1.20}\,$km, and $\MTOV = 2.24^{+0.36}_{-0.17}\,\mathrm{M}_\odot$ at the 90\% credible level.
 Switching to the impact of pQCD, the maximized pQCD constraint when applied at $\nT=\nTOV$ offers minimal additional information on top of current astrophysical data in all panels (orange dashed), and for both microscopic (top) and macroscopic (bottom) quantities.
 This result is consistent with Refs.~\cite{Somasundaram:2022ztm},~\cite{Mroczek:2023zxo}, and~\cite{Koehn:2024set}, who primarily employed the maximized pQCD likelihood and saw minimal impact (see, for example, the top row of \citet{Koehn:2024set} Fig.~28).

-As before, the modeled constraint is stronger, and looking at the top left panel of Fig.~\ref{fig:astro_pqcd_posterior_gp0} we see the upper limit on the pressure at $\epsilon= 1\,\mathrm{GeV/fm}^3$ reduces by $\sim 30\%$ compared to the astro-only constraint.
+As before, the modeled constraint is slightly stronger, and looking at the top left panel of Fig.~\ref{fig:astro_pqcd_posterior_gp0} we see the upper limit on the pressure at $\epsilon= 1\,\mathrm{GeV/fm}^3$ reduces by $\sim 20\%$ compared to the astro-only constraint.
 This result corresponds to the general ``softening'' effect of pQCD on the high-density EOS, e.g., Ref.~\cite{Gorda:2022jvk}.
-There is a much weaker stiffening a low densities, $\epsilon\sim0.4\,\mathrm{GeV/fm}^3$, which is a residual of the low-density constraint observed in Fig.~\ref{fig:pqcd_posterior}.
-Most of these low pressures are ruled out by radio data, but the modeled constraint adds a small contribution, also seen in its impact on $R_{0.5}$ in the bottom left panel.
+This is clearer in the right panel of Fig.~\ref{fig:pqcd_astro_e_p_tov_posterior}, where we plot the posterior on the pressure and energy density at $\nTOV$.

-The speed-of-sound posterior (Fig.~\ref{fig:astro_pqcd_posterior_gp0}, top right panel) exhibits more striking structure. pQCD information rules out the highest values for the speed of sound at densities close to $\nTOV$ (we show a KDE of $\nTOV$ values for reference).
+Turning to the speed-of-sound posterior (Fig.~\ref{fig:astro_pqcd_posterior_gp0}, top right panel), we see that pQCD information rules out the highest values for the speed of sound at densities close to $\nTOV$ (we show a KDE of $\nTOV$ values for reference).